 The Myth of Heat Lightning

 There are many weather myths that have been passed down by generations or spread through folklore.
 Some have a small amount of reality to them but most do not.
-Often times they can be fun and just simply ways to explain weather in terms easier to understand.
+Often times they can be fun and just simple ways to explain weather in terms easier to understand.
 Though there are some that are deadly and those deal with tornado myths.
 I might have to break those up into a few posts at a later time.
-So today lets start with a common myth that is still used today.
+So today let’s start with a common myth that is still used today.
 I originally wrote this a few summers ago but it’s always worth a re-post every summer.

 We’ve all heard the term “heat lightning” but what if I told you there’s no such thing?
 There really isn’t anything called heat lightning, it’s just a term people mistakenly give to distant thunderstorms.
 The term originated in the days when people use to sit on their front porch on warm summer evenings to escape the hotter house prior to A/C. Could you even imagine no A/C???

-Also in an era before Doppler Radar was easily available to the public on TV, online and via apps on your phone.
-People would notice lightning in the sky but they never heard thunder or saw a drop of rain and there was even at times clear skies over their heads.
+Also in an era before Doppler Radar was easily available to the public on TV, online, and via apps on your phone.
+People would notice lightning in the sky but they never heard thunder or saw a drop of rain and there were even at times clear skies over their heads.
 So they just called it heat lightning because it happens on warm summer nights.
-Well all lightning comes from a cumulonimbus cloud or a thundershower or thunderstorm not just heat.
+Well, all lightning comes from a cumulonimbus cloud or a thundershower or thunderstorm, not just heat.
 What happens is at night you are able to see distant thunderstorms that are so far away you can’t hear the thunder or get any of the rain.
 Sometimes these storms can be 30-100 miles away.
 You have to also remember thunderstorm tops can be between 30-60,000 feet high.
 These same thunderstorms are around during the day but because the sun is up you don’t see the lightning, much like you can’t see stars during the day.

 400x266_08061828_heatlightning